 employee made false claims that I am a "drug popping addict" as I recently underwent major surgery and was taking prescribed medication.
 She filed BBB claim that I asked her and other employees to come to my house and get me dressed, which is insanity.
 Can I sue her and/or put her in...
 Read more »

 It appears at first blush that the only potentially criminal action here would be the "gunning for [you]" comment- but that is susceptible to various interpretations.
 The rest is potentially a civil claim for defamation, but those cases are difficult and highly fact-specific.
 Another...Read more »

 We were taken to the hospital.
 My phone was one of the items stolen.
 I was not able to make it to the wedding or able to reach out to the couple until the next day.
 I agreed to pay the couple back in full due to the situation.
 The couple then went on every platform they could and wrote terrible...
 Read more »

 Although truth is a defense to a claim of defamation, it is unclear what else your unhappy clients are telling people that might be actionable from a libel/defamation standpoint.
 There is also a basis to sue for “tortious interference with contractual business relations” if the disgruntled...Read more »

 The question is unclear.
 No "privilege" attaches to a statement simply because it is made under oath.
 Many statements, including statements made for loan applications, for insurance applications, etc. will be made under oath.

-If, however, the question wonders whether someone's in-court...Read more »
+If, however, the question wonders whether...Read more »

 If you complained of discrimination or harassment based on your ethnicity, yes, your employer may be held liable for retaliation if that's what motivated them to do so.
 The Supreme Court decided that issue in Robinson v.
 Shell Oil Co., 519 U.S. 337 (1997).